gaak99/oxly/README.md

 ## Merge Flow
  1. On Orgzly (when regular `Sync` fails) select `Force Save`.

  2. On laptop run oxmerge (wrapper around oxit).
-If auto-merge (diff3(1)) does not resolve all conflicts, resolve them by hand.
+If auto-merge aka diff3(1) does not resolve all conflicts, resolve them by hand.

  3. On Orgzly run `Sync`.